 Oily hair: Hair with excess sebum or one that has been treated with heavy, waxy styling products is left with greasy residue that only clarifying shampoo can remedy.
 This shampoo has fewer ingredients including sulfates to remove dirt and oil, so that nothing more is deposited on the hair.

 Fine hair: If you have thin/skinny hair, you would want to give it some flesh.
 The hair should be treated with shampoos that add volume making it appear fuller.

 Dry hair: For those with extra dry hair, a rich infusion of oil is exactly what you need.
-Most shampoos are formulated with moisturizing oils (like argan or sunflower oil) to moisturize the hair and lock that moisture in.
+Most shampoos are formulated with moisturising oils (like argan or sunflower oil) to moisturise the hair and lock that moisture in.

 Thick hair: This type of hair requires shampoos that are hydrating and add moisture to the hair and are suited for thick or course hair.
-If you have a dry to normal scalp with thick hair, use moisturizing shampoo.
-If, on the other hand, you have an oily scalp with thick hair, alternate a moisturizing shampoo and one that is strengthening or balancing.
+If you have a dry to normal scalp with thick hair, use moisturising shampoo.
+If, on the other hand, you have an oily scalp with thick hair, alternate a moisturising shampoo and one that is strengthening or balancing.